sidhugurpinder/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

 Assessment Steps
 =================

-In your assignment, you also specify the **assessment steps**.
+In your assignment, you also specify the assessment steps.
 You can set the assignment to include some combination of the following steps.

 .. contents::